 You decided to work in an investment bank.

 But, you’re in a new world.
-You don’t know what analysts, associates, VPs and directors do.
+You don’t know what analysts, associate, Vice President, and managing director in investment banks do?

 You know the names of the positions, but you don’t really know what they are.
 You’re confused.